clokep/relapse/docs/auth_chain_difference_algorithm.md

 sequence number 2.
 If `E` has a grandchild `G` in the chain, then `G` has sequence number 3; and so on.

-Synapse ensures that each persisted event belongs to exactly one chain, and tracks how the chains are connected to one another.
+Relapse ensures that each persisted event belongs to exactly one chain, and tracks how the chains are connected to one another.
 This allows us to efficiently answer reachability queries.
 Doing so uses less storage than tracking reachability on an event-by-event basis, particularly when we have